shabegger/phys-575-quantum-renewable/docs/quantum/architectures/annealing.md

 At the beginning of the algorithm, the system is put into a state with a uniform probability distribution.
 After the annealing process, the system is found in the globally optimum state with high probability.
 These machines are inherently more robust to environmental noise than [quantum circuit model](circuit.md) machines, but there are very few known problems for which quantum annealers are exponentially faster than classical algorithms. [[Ajagekar 2019](https://doi.org/10.1016/j.energy.2019.04.186)]

+ The quantum speedup isn’t well-known.
+Begin with a known state of the system and create an energy landscape that encodes the problem with large penalties for breaking constraints.
+Allow the system to evolve until it is in its minimum energy state (the optimal solution).
+Special-purpose quantum annealers (D-Wave) or general-purpose quantum computers can be used.
+D-Wave annealers are shown to improve on classical methods, including simulated annealing, on several NP-hard graph problems. [[Gianai 2021](https://doi.org/10.1007/s42979-021-00786-3)]

 <figure>
   <img src="../../images/annealing.jpg"
        alt="Quantum annealing">